thinktecture/relayserver/docs/deployment.md

 The _development_ environment also comes with a [Seq](https://datalust.co/seq) logging server in a local docker container (using the local, free single-user license).
-For production the RelayServer components log to stdout and stderr as this is default in docker environments, but you can also slightly modify the images to use other logging targets or aquire a commercial Seq license.
+For production the RelayServer components log to stdout and stderr as this is default in docker environments, but you can also slightly modify the images to use other logging targets or acquire a commercial Seq license.

 ## Components